 Just the name alone sounds intimidating with its eight cutting edges as it works excellent with Echo trimmers.
 It comes in a three-pound spool of .095 trimmer string.
 It is the top-of-the-line professional grade for grass and weeds and delivers fast and clean cuts.

 A solution to this is the Edgit Pro (make sure you choose your correct trimmer model.)
-I used these for 3 years in my company and they save a ton of time.
+I used these for 3 years in my company, and they save a ton of time.
 Basically, you only have to go to the truck once to trim and edge instead of twice.
-If you are doing a lot of residential properties, this is a huge time save.
+If you are doing a lot of residential properties, this is a huge time saver.

 If you decide to use the Edgit Pro, make sure you have a way of carrying extra string with you.
-Since you are edging with your trimmer a lot more you will naturally go through string a little bit quicker.
+Since you are edging with your trimmer a lot more, you will naturally go through the trimmer string a little bit quicker.

 Wrapping it up

-Hopefully, this guide gets the point across on which ones are the best weed eater options for you and your commercial business.
+Hopefully, this guide clarifies which ones are the best weed eater options for you and your commercial business.
 Everyone knows the best way is to save time as it can make you more money if you have the best commercial weed eater.
 Along with the buyer's guide and the list of the best strings, you can deliver the best cut yards for your customers.

 What do you think?